bikram20/nim-deploy/cloud-service-providers/DigitalOcean/DOKS/README.md

 #### Deployment

-Deploy Llama3 70B across 4x H100 nodes.
+Deploy Llama3.1 70B across 4x H100 nodes.
 Note that helm package nim-llm is in helm folder of the repository, so you will need to adjust the paths.
+Alternately, you can also download the helm chart from [NVCR](https://catalog.ngc.nvidia.com/orgs/nim/helm-charts/nim-llm) and point to that.

 ```bash
 helm --namespace nim install my-nim nim-llm/ -f 6-deploy-llama3-70b/custom-values-SMB.yaml
 ```

-#### Performance Testing
+#### Performance Testing Results (10 concurrent connections)

-We used the same performance commands as 8B model, but with concurrent connections set to 10.

 | Statistic                  | avg       | min      | max       | p99       | p90       | p75       |
 |----------------------------|-----------|----------|-----------|-----------|-----------|-----------|